 So, how will you know where to send Form 1099-MISC?
 Do you remember the company, or the contractor’s name?
 Where did you put the receipt they gave you?
 And how will you know which contractors have crossed the $600 threshold?

 Great bookkeeping is important for any small business, but it becomes necessary for those hiring contractors and other types of “gig” workers.
 Employers might hire dozens of contractors over the course of a year – from business consultants and freelance copywriters to a construction company if you finally decide to go for that office remodel.
 The trick to filling out the appropriate tax paperwork is to keep excellent records of their services.
-This is where a great accounting software becomes important.
+This is where a great accounting software, like construction payroll software that supports 1099 workers, becomes important.

 How AMS Software Can Help